revanthn21/AlertMate/README.md

 │   └── ...
 │
 ├── Images/
+│   ├── architecture.png
-│   ├── Architecture.png
+│   ├── patient_dashboard.png
-│   ├── Hardware.jpg
+│   ├── caretaker_dashboard.png
-│   ├── App1.png
+│   ├── location_screen.png
-│   └── App2.png
+│   └── hardware.jpg
 │
 ├── Docs/
-│   ├── Project_Report.pdf
-│   ├── Presentation.pdf
+│   ├── AlertMate_Paper.pdf
-│   └── User_Manual.pdf
+│   └── Presentation.pdf
 │
-├── LICENSE
+├── README.md
-└── README.md
+└── LICENSE
 ```

+---

 ## Installation

-### Arduino
+### Arduino Firmware

 1. Install Arduino IDE.
 2. Install the Arduino Nano 33 BLE board package.
 3. Install the required libraries.
-4. Open the Arduino project.
-5. Upload the code to the Arduino Nano 33 BLE Sense Rev2.
+4. Upload the firmware to the Arduino Nano 33 BLE Sense Rev2.

-### Android
+### Android Application

 1. Open the Android project in Android Studio.
-2. Sync Gradle dependencies.
-3. Add your Firebase configuration (`google-services.json`).
+2. Add your `google-services.json` file.
+3. Sync Gradle.
-4. Build and install the application on an Android device.
+4. Build and install the application.
-5. Pair the application with the Arduino device using BLE.
+5. Pair the wearable device using BLE.

+---

-## Usage
+## How It Works

-1. Wear the AlertMate device.
-2. Connect it to the Android application.
-3. The system continuously monitors motion using IMU data.
+1. The wearable continuously monitors motion using the BMI270 IMU.
-4. Upon detecting a fall:
+2. Sensor data is filtered using EMA.
+3. Adaptive thresholds identify free-fall and impact events.
+4. When a fall is confirmed, the wearable sends an alert via BLE.
+5. The Android app retrieves the user's GPS location.
+6. Firebase stores the event and triggers FCM notifications.
-   - The Android application receives the BLE alert.
+7. The caretaker receives an instant alert with the patient's location.
-   - GPS location is obtained.
-   - Firebase Cloud Messaging sends emergency notifications to registered contacts.

-## Results

-- Successfully detects falls in real time.
-- Provides emergency notifications within **3 seconds**.
-- Achieved **95.2% accuracy**, **94.1% recall**, and **95.0% F1-score** on 105 test samples.
+8. The patient can confirm they are safe or manually trigger an SOS alert.

+---

 ## Future Improvements

-- Cloud-based health monitoring dashboard
+- TinyML-based fall detection
 - Smartwatch integration
-- Voice assistant integration
-- AI-based personalized fall detection
-- Indoor location tracking
-- Health sensor integration (Heart Rate, SpO₂)
+- Health monitoring sensors (Heart Rate, SpO₂)
+- Indoor positioning support
+- Cloud analytics dashboard
+- Personalized adaptive threshold learning

+---

 ## Publication

+**AlertMate: A Low-Cost, Wearable IoT Locket With On-Device Inference For Reliable Fall Detection In Vulnerable Users With Multi-Channel Alerts**

-This work was accepted as a **Category I Demo** at:
+Accepted as a **Category I Demo** at:

-**IEEE CONECCT 2026 (12th IEEE International Conference on Electronics, Computing and Communication Technologies)**
+**IEEE CONECCT 2026 – 12th IEEE International Conference on Electronics, Computing and Communication Technologies.** :contentReference[oaicite:2]{index=2}

+---

 ## Authors

-**Revanth N**

-M.Tech in Data Science & Artificial Intelligence
+- Revanth N
+- Nitin Kumar Mishra
+- Aditya Kharde
+- Rakesh Kumar Nayak
+- Sejal Rathod
+- Dr. Kaustubh Dhondge

-Indian Institute of Information Technology, Surat
+Indian Institute of Information Technology Surat

+---

 ## License

 This project is licensed under the MIT License.

----

-If you use this project in your research or academic work, please consider giving appropriate credit.